 I let mine set out about 20-30 minutes at room temperature, and then they were ready for devouring.

-For the mummy eyeballs, I used red mini m&m‘s and for the monster eyeballs, I got those at Walmart, and they are in the Wilton cake section..
-But you could use red, yellow or green mini m&m’s or color some frosting and pipe them on.
+For the mummy eyeballs, I used red mini m&m's and for the monster eyeballs, I got those at Walmart.
+They are in the Wilton cake section.
+However, you could use red, yellow or green mini m&m's or color some frosting and pipe them on.

 This is such a fun and easy treat!
 Monster and Mummy Chocolate Covered Graham Cracker Cookies are spooky cute and awesome to sink your teeth into!!

-Psst…check out these Peppermint Crunch White Chocolate Covered Graham Crackers for Christmas (or anytime!)…sooo good!
+- Peppermint Crunch White Chocolate Covered Graham Crackers

 Per 8 Chocolate Covered Graham Crackers

-- 2 cups of chocolate chips discs or chopped chocolate of choice
+- 2 cups chocolate chips discs or chopped chocolate of choice

 - 8 graham crackers of choice chocolate, honey or regular